How a country powers itself reveals its policy and economic priorities

 Alternative energy development

 Changes in alternative energy capacity over time is visualized on the second tab.
-I calculated an index which reflects the amount of alternative electricity capacity normalized by total electricity capacity.
+I calculated an index that reflects the amount of alternative electricity capacity normalized by total electricity capacity.
 Clicking the play button animates this graph, showing changes in this distribution by year.

 Many countries have relied heavily on energy production from combustible fuels, so these distributions are skewed.
 Over time, distributions shift for most regions - possibly due to international efforts to expand alternative energy initiatives.
 The Oceania region appears to exhibit the most dramatic investment in alternative energy electricity capacity.